Every year my hubby, Joe, says he needs an Ireland gift guide so he knows what to get me for Christmas. He seems to think I am difficult to buy for.

 - Travel Journal: Do not go to Ireland without a place to write down all your memories and put your keepsakes.
 How beautiful is this one?
 It’s like a souvenir in its own right.

 - Packing Cubes: Are you a packing cube convert?
 You should be.
-This is the best brand–durable, sustainable, and a no-matter-what lifetime guarantee.
+This is the best brand–durable, sustainable, and has a no-matter-what lifetime guarantee.

 - Road Atlas: Beware.
 This map is huge and amazing.
 Great for pre-planning/hanging on the wall.
 Simply fold it up to only view a small area while you’re traveling.